exercism/docs/contributing/chestertons-fence.md

 But, you say, you could just add a `--skip-tests` flag.
 Yes, you could - solid suggestion.
-But then, that means people can also choose to bypass the tests whenever they want anyway, which gets you back to the starting point, except now it's marginally less likely that broken tests are submitted, which means mentors have **less** expectation of that, meaning it's more jarring and confusing when the tests **are** broken.
+That's a good suggestion, but it leads us back to our starting point that people can choose to bypass the tests whenever they want.
+Except now we're in a situation where it's marginally less likely that broken tests are submitted so mentors have a lower expectation of that, meaning it's more jarring and confusing when the tests **are** broken.

 "But people wouldn't do that generally" you may argue.
 True, for some languages where it takes 0.5s to run the tests.
 But for languages that take 20s to run the tests, having to wait an extra 20s to submit is incredibly frustrating for students.